CleverPet/hackerpet-games/games/017_Symon/README.md

 # symon

-Symon is a version of the Simon memory game by Milton-Bradley, but for dogs, cats, pigs, chimps, and any other animal that can be taught to play it.
+Symon is a version of the [Simon memory game by Milton-Bradley](https://en.wikipedia.org/wiki/Simon_(game)), but for dogs, cats, pigs, chimps, and any other animal that can be taught to play it.

 ![Original Milton-Bradley Simon game](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cd/Simon_Electronic_Game.jpg/128px-Simon_Electronic_Game.jpg "Simon game")